ManimCommunity/manim/docs/source/installation/for_dev.rst

 Installing Manim using Poetry
 *****************************

 #.
-First start by cloning the `manim repo <https://github.com/manimcommunity/manim>`_
+First start by cloning the `manim repository <https://github.com/manimcommunity/manim>`_
-    (see the first few steps in :doc:`../contributing/development` for more details), then change into the freshly cloned directory.
+    (see the first few steps in :doc:`../contributing/development` for more details), then navigate into the freshly cloned directory in the terminal.

 #.
 Use the following command to install python dependencies.
 This will use the system python: